OceanSwift/ToneJsSynthTemplate/README.md

 <img src="https://github.com/OceanSwift/ToneJsSynthTemplate/blob/master/tone_template_screenshot.png">

 Template file for a synthesizer using Tone.js and Nexus.js Detailed commenting and structure make it easy to modify, expand and learn from.
+Tone.js is used for all the audio synthesis, Nexus.js provides the virtual piano keyboard and the oscilloscope.

 Includes a basic CSS file and all elements are CSS ready.